nye-duo/BagItLibrary/README.md

 Build/Install
 -------------

-###LOC BagIt Library

-This library depends on the Library of Congress BagIt Library version 4.1 which is not currently available in the Maven central repository.
-It can be downloaded from: [http://sourceforge.net/projects/loc-xferutils/files/loc-bil-java-library/4.1/bagit-4.1-src.zip/download](http://sourceforge.net/projects/loc-xferutils/files/loc-bil-java-library/4.1/bagit-4.1-src.zip/download)

-Once downloaded it can be installed into the local maven repository with

-	mvn install

 ###BagItLibrary for Student Web

 Once these non-maven-central-repo dependencies have been installed, then it's possible to compile this library with: